rust-lang/rust/src/doc/guide.md

 }
 ```

-You can have the macros expanded like this: `rustc print.rs --pretty=expanded`, which will
+You can have the macros expanded like this: `rustc --pretty=expanded print.rs`, which will
 give us this huge result:

 ```{rust,ignore}